 Your car uses many different types of fluids, each with its own purpose.
-It might seem tempting to interchange the various fluids, but is this a wise idea?
+It might seem tempting to use some of these different fluids interchangeably, but is this a wise idea?

-In this guide, we describe both power steering fluid and brake fluid to you while also showing you the drastic differences between the two.
-We help you find legitimate power steering fluid alternatives and show you what to do if the brake fluid is accidentally used.
+In this guide, I describe both power steering fluid and brake fluid to you, while also showing you the drastic differences between the two.
+I help you find legitimate power steering fluid alternatives and show you what to do if you’ve accidentally used brake fluid in place of power steering fluid.

 Can You Use Brake Fluid As Power Steering Fluid?

-No, brake fluid is very different from power steering fluid, and these shouldn’t be used interchangeably.
+No. Brake fluid is very different from power steering fluid, and these two fluids shouldn’t be used interchangeably.
 If you put brake fluid into the power steering system or vice versa, you can cause irreparable damage to the vehicle.
-Both of these are only meant to be used in their respective systems.
+These are only meant to be used in their respective systems.

 If you added brake fluid to the power steering fluid reservoir or vice versa, you will want to drain the system and refill it with the right fluid to prevent damage or accidents.